8itCat/8itCat.github.io/index.md

 ## Welcome!

-Hey, welcome to my website, the place where I store all the cool stuff I do online.\nHave a look around and send me any feedback you have on the site or my projects!
+Hey, welcome to my website, the place where I store all the cool stuff I do online.

+Have a look around and feel free to share any feedback you have on the site or my projects!

 ### Markdown